AXLE: Coordinated Offloading with Asynchronous Back-Streaming in Computational Memory Systems: Evaluation

 \heading{Impact of Different Streaming Factors}

 \Cref{fig:eval_sf_impact} shows the normalized end-to-end runtime of \system with varying streaming factors, alongside RP and BS.
 Baseline (SF1) sets the smallest streaming factor to 32 bytes, meaning back-streaming is triggered whenever 32 bytes of result data are ready.
 SF\textit{N} denotes \textit{N}$\times$ larger factors than SF1.

-In \Cref{fig:eval_sf_knnD2048R128}, the total result data is 512 bytes (i.e., 128 rows * 4 bytes), thereby we test from SF1 to SF5.
+\iscaRev{In \Cref{fig:eval_sf_impact}(a), the total result data is} 2048 bytes (i.e., 512 rows * 4 bytes), \iscaRev{thereby} we test \iscaRev{from SF1 to SF64}.
 Larger streaming factors batch the results, reducing overlap and pipeline efficiency.
-At SF5, \system back-streams the entire result at once via CXL.io DMA, which is even slower than BS, where the entire result is fetched via CXL.mem. \Cref{fig:eval_sf_knnD512R512} shows similar behavior.
-With 2048 bytes of total result data (i.e., 512 rows * 4 bytes), we test up to SF7.
-The slowdown \cred{compared to SF1-SF3} begins at SF4 (\cred{1.03$\times$}), and continues to worsen: SF7 reaches a \cred{1.63$\times$} normalized runtime. \cred{Since \system minimizes per-request pipeline overheads (e.g., through rapid notification), a small streaming factor yields the best performance by maximizing overlap.
-In other cases, a larger streaming factor may be preferable, as batching helps amortize the per-request cost.}
+At \iscaRev{SF64}, \system back-streams the entire result via CXL.io DMA, which is \iscaRev{slightly} slower than BS, where the entire result is fetched via CXL.mem.